k-nox/dwnld/docs/slides.md

 - test on linux
 - custom icon
 - code signing? how does that work?
+- unit tests
+- css grid instead of flexbox

 ---

 ## that's all, thank you

-i had a really fun time with this! please reach out if you're interested in learning more or pairing on wails, svelte, or anything else go-related!
+i had a really fun time with this!

+please reach out if you're interested in learning more or pairing on wails, svelte, or anything else go-related 😄